Ultrafast Cathodoluminescence Spectroscopy with Coherent Electron-Driven Photon Sources

 Methodology

-These will enable precise alignment and tuning of the sample, electron-driven photon sources, and fibers inside the microscope while efficiently collecting cathodoluminescence photons.
+We will design piezo stages and sample holders that enable precise alignment and tuning of the sample, electron-driven photon sources, and fibers inside the microscope while efficiently collecting cathodoluminescence photons.

 Our electron-driven photon sources are designed to facilitate a high photon yield, allowing for optimal investigation of nonlinear processes.

-The instrument will be tested and verified for applications in:
+The instrument will be tested and verified for applications in mapping the decoherence dynamics of:

 2. Optical excitations in two-dimensional materials